xraytry/kuma-mieru/CONTRIBUTING.md

 ## I18n

+### Update the i18n translations

-- Update the messages in the messages folder
+- Update the messages in the `./messages/` folder

+### Add your language to the i18n

-- Add your language to the locales array in the utils/i18n/config.ts file
+- Add your language to the locales array in the `./utils/i18n/config.ts` file
-- Add your language to the languages json file in the ./messages/ folder, example: `./messages/en-US.json`
+- Add your language to the languages json file in the `./messages/` folder, example: `./messages/en-US.json`

 ## Questions?